project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 ### User Accounts

 * Create a non-root user account on all servers.
 The account name should be the same on all servers.
-* Setup SSH keys for the user account such that the user can do passwordless ssh on all servers
+* Setup SSH keys for the user account such that the user can do SSH without a password on all servers
   * Users should be able to SSH without password from app server(s) to db server(s) and vice-versa
   * Use an empty passphrase when generating the SSH key to avoid password prompts during installation
 * Configure the user to have full sudo rights across all servers